SAP-samples/teched2025-AD161/exercises/ex1/README.md

     `cds watch` detected the changes in _db/schema.cds_ and automatically bootstrapped an in-memory SQLite database when restarting the server process.

+    Note that due to the _.env_ file, xflights is started on port 4005.
+    This becomes important later, when we start the xtravels app in parallel.

     It can happen that `cds watch` doesn't detect a change automatically.
     In that case, simply stop it via `Ctrl+C` and restart it.